What to Read Before You Invest

 To achieve financial freedom, you need to know what you’re working toward.
 Focus on the things in life that are important to you and understand the level of income needed to attain them.
 How much does your dream car cost?
 What’s the cost of a four-year degree from a particular institution?
 What will you need to spend to take that European vacation?

 Remember, these are individual costs.
 Freedom isn’t just about affording these things – it’s about affording them while maintaining your everyday lifestyle.
 If you empty your bank account to pay for something, you’re no longer financially free.
 Affordability is not freedom; sustainability is.

-If you’re wondering how to get financial freedom fast, you need to understand the foundational pillars financial freedom is built on.
+If you’re wondering how to get financial freedom fast, you need to understand the foundational pillars it’s built on.
 Each of these is essential for achieving and maintaining financial independence: